New Orleans Real Estate Repair Credits

 But, that probably won’t fly with the lenders anymore.

-Today, lenders don’t want to see repair credits being offered to a buyer.
+Today, lenders don’t want to see real estate repair credits being offered to a buyer.
 It’s a red flag that the house may not meet their condition requirements and that makes them nervous about taking the property as collateral for the loan.

 How can you still offer a credit?